 Most people who have a care assessment and are eligible to receive ongoing support from us will be given a personal budget.
 People who won't be eligible for a personal budget include:

 - people who need emergency support

 If you want to you can take your personal budget as a cash payment, we call this a direct payment.
 You can manage this yourself or someone can help you to do this.

 Everyone’s budget will be different.
 It is based on an assessment of your needs.

-We use something called a resource allocation system (RAS) to work out how much your care may cost.
-This amount is only a guide to your care cost and we will discuss your individual needs with you.
+We work out how much your support may cost, but the figure will only be a guide to the cost, and we will discuss your individual needs with you.

 You may have to pay a contribution towards the costs.
 This money, along with any money we give you, makes up your personal budget.